xelad0m/vscode-jupyter-toc/README.md

 ## 6. Known issues and roadmap

-1. Anchor navigation from TOC to headers and back does not work on github due to its custom jupyter notebook renderer, but with native `jupyter notebook` it works well.
+1. Anchor navigation from TOC to headers and back does not work on github due to its jupyter notebook renderer, but with native `jupyter notebook` it works well.
+2. TODO: To make backward links from titles to table of contents optional.

 ## 6. About